 Dear (x local TD of X constituency),

-My name is X and I am writing to you with a deep sense of urgency and concern for the members of Direct Provision in Ireland.
-It is my intention in writing this that you will understand with a greater awareness the living conditions experienced by members of Direct Provision, and how these already inadequate living conditions have been deeply exacerbated by the current Covid-19 crisis, making these members of our society much more vulnerable to the deadly COVID-19 virus.
+I am writing to you with a deep sense of urgency and concern for the members of Direct Provision in Ireland.
+I wish to draw your attention to the inadequate living conditions experienced by members of Direct Provision.
+These dreadful living conditions have increased these members of our society’s vulnerability to the deadly COVID-19 virus.
 This system is over 20 years old, and I would value your support in bringing this system to an end.